vpieper/domoticz_systemd_unit/README.md

-# domoticz_systemd_unit
+# Domoticz systemd unit
-Systemd unit file for use with Domotics
+Systemd unit file for use with Domotics, since it hasn't one (yet)

-Restart when not running.
+Builtin restart when not running (main reason I wanted this).

 Instructions: